How to Become an Emperor

 Learn New Skills

-But if little Napoleon didn’t push himself to learn French, there was no way he could have ever become France’s leader down the road.
+But if little Napoleon hadn’t pushed himself to learn French, there was no way he could have become France’s leader.
 His determination to learn new skills opened up opportunities for him later in life.

-Anciently, when King Saul was looking for a musician, one of his courtiers suggested he hired a certain boy named David: “Behold, I have seen a son of Jesse the Bethlehemite, that is cunning in playing, and a mighty valiant man, and a man of war, and prudent in matters, and a comely person, and the Lord is with him” (2 Samuel 16:18).
+Anciently, when King Saul was looking for a musician, one of his courtiers suggested he hire a boy named David: “Behold, I have seen a son of Jesse the Bethlehemite, that is cunning in playing, and a mighty valiant man, and a man of war, and prudent in matters, and a comely person, and the Lord is with him” (1 Samuel 16:18).

 “This was a teenager he was talking about,” Mr. Flurry writes in The Former Prophets.
-“What a reputation David had built! … Whatever the reason, this young man just kept working and making a strong name for himself.
+“What a reputation David had built! … This young man just kept working and making a strong name for himself.
 God is choosing His nobility, His royalty, today.
 He wants you to develop your talents.
 Do you develop your talents the best you can?
 Are you preparing to lead the world in that way?
 This is important to God.”

 Get a Well-Rounded Education